phenogit/phenogit.github.io/kit-korner-notes.markdown

     Takeout double style is strongly oriented towards equal-level conversion.
     If you X and partner bids 1D or 2D, a 2H call by you would show no extra strength and would be non-forcing.
     Consequently, partner will assume you don't have 4 spades if you overcall 1H.
     For us, double followed by a new suit doesn't necessarily show a powerhouse even if we are raising the level, since with just a 1-suiter we will overcall unless we have the rare hand which is too strong to risk an overcall.
     Michaels is strictly 5-5 or better.
     A non-jump 2N (2N over 2C is considered a jump) in competition or in response to a double is virtually never natural -- except in response to a negative double, as that needs to be natural.
     As for the meaning of the 2N call, if game is "out of the picture" or if responder is severely limited, then scrambling has priority.
     Otherwise, Lebensohl has priority.
     Once you go beyond the RKC call, RKC is no longer available Cue bids aren't necessarily control showing, especially when there is not much room to maneuver.
 A cue bid simply shows some slam interest.
     Your general agreements are that when you have a minor-suit fit and a 4-4 major-suit fit is possible, then 4 of a major is an offer to play even if the suit hasn't been previously bid.
     Our pass over the lead directing double is well-defined.
 In general, unless there is a definition for a specific auction, the pass denies a stopper in the doubled suit if below 3NT and denies a control in the doubled suit above 3N.
 Immediate calls are the bid we would have made without the double, but in addition they show a stopper or a control.
     After the pass, the person who has made the artificial call will redouble 95% of the time.
 This redouble is a repeat of the artificial call, and our auction will continue as if there were no double, except that we have the added knowledge about whatever the pass showed.
 Thus, the double doesn't change the meanings of our constructive sequences one iota.
     We do not bid 4NT naturally on non-notrump auctions.
     5NT is always pick a slam unless it is otherwise specifically defined.
         Common specific definitions
         If it is part of our RKC followup (queen ask or king ask sequences) If spades are trumps and 5NT is a double jump, it is GSF If a definite grand slam try has been made, 5NT may be just showing interest but not being able to bid the grand.
 This is most common when clubs are trumps -- 5NT is then a last train type of call.
+    Equal-level conversion

     E.g.
         1N!-(2C@)-P-(2D#);